epics-base/exampleJava/src/rdbService/RDBSERVICE_README.txt

 -------
 The following is an example of running the client.
 This examples gets details about all the devices in the SwissFEL Test accelerator from the PSI Oracle database, and prints them to the terminal.
-For brevity, only 6 rows of hundreds are included here:
+For brevity, only 6 rows of the output are included here:

   % ./rdbClientRunner swissfeltest:alldevices
         NAME         PREFIX  SUFFIX                 DESCRIPTION                    RESPONSIBLE